ACDguide/Governance/Governance/concepts/policy-conduct.md

 Each guide also clearly states it is a researcher responsibility to engage with relevant training.

-Other relevant guides are:
+Other relevant guides are (links for below??):

-Authorship
+* Authorship
-Collaborative Research
+* Collaborative Research
-Publication and dissemination of research
+* Publication and dissemination of research